What is Prater's Mill Country Fair?

 Once upon a time Prater’s Mill and Dalton Rock shared an owner, so most of our exhibit space is gravel.
 High heels and small wheel strollers will find the terrain difficult at best.
 Comfortable shoes and wagons are the way to go here.

-The fair admission fee of $7 goes to help preserve and maintain Prater’s Mill and the surrounding buildings.
+The fair admission fee for adults and seniors of $7 (cash only) goes to help preserve and maintain Prater’s Mill and the surrounding buildings.
+Children 12 and under and Military with ID are free.
+Parking and shuttle services are free.
 Coca-Cola sponsors live entertainment all day long at the Saylors Pavilion.
 Appalachian musicians and cloggers are among the many acts scheduled throughout the weekend.

 What about the Dog?